 For instance, why not start the reflection by asking your class "what did you learn from today's lesson?" or "what new skills have you gained?".
 By incorporating communication, collaboration, problem-solving, critical and creative thinking opportunities into your lesson plans, your students are more likely to remain engaged and retain the knowledge.

 To take this one step further, why not ask your students to create a quick video summary of what they've learnt at the end of each month or semester?
 Not only is that a great activity for reflection, but presenting the learnings back gives students an opportunity to develop their presentation skills.
 See other VideoScribe videos created by students here.
 Our sticky note video template is the perfect tool to help students along the way too.
-Log in to VideoScribe and head to our 'Scribe Templates' folder to use it, or start a free trial today.
+Simply log in to VideoScribe and head to the templates library to use the template.

 So next time you’re planning a lesson, why not refer back to this blog post.
 By following these few tips, your students will reap the benefits.